abhijeetranmale7/perennial-systems-server/README.md

     ```bash
     yarn install

-4. Start the application:
+4. Set up the environment variables:
+    a.
+Create a .env file in the project root directory.
+    b.
+Define the following variables in the .env file:
         ```bash
+        PORT=4000
+        MONGODB_URI=mongodb://localhost:27017/your-database-name

+5. Start the application:
+    ```bash
     yarn start

-5. Test the application:
+6. Test the application:
     ```bash
     yarn test